 The Regulatory Framework

-An overview of the EU sustainability legislation affecting European businesses.
+An overview of the sustainability legislation and standards affecting the European and Nordic screen industry.

 Corporate Sustainability Reporting Directive (CSRD)